 Limitation of plasma cleaning

-For surface oxide or nitride, the thickness should be on tens of nanometer or less for plasma cleaning to be effective with argon or argon+hydroen plasma.
-It can’t remove oxide or nitride deep below the surface layers at the normal room temperature.
+For surface oxide or nitride, the thickness should be tens of nanometers or less for plasma cleaning to be effective with argon or argon+hydroen plasma.
+It can’t remove oxide or nitride deep below the surface layers at normal room temperature.